mqqqqqqqqqqqqq/DLFParaVerifier/README.md

 1. The WiseParaVerifier folder holds the source program for the WiseParaVerifier tool.

-    invFinder.py i.e. the main program to find auxiliary invariants. concretedF.py contains rules and invariants for instantiation, and a rewritten interface for constructing deadlock-free formulas.
+    `invFinder.py` i.e. the main program to find auxiliary invariants.
+    `concretedF.py` contains rules and invariants for instantiation, and a rewritten interface for constructing deadlock-free formulas.

 2. The source program for this job is in DLfree.

-   auxinvPro.py contains the WiseParaVerifier interface for promoting and calling.
+   `auxinvPro.py` contains the WiseParaVerifier interface for promoting and calling.
 WiseParaVerifier with parameters.

-4. The protocols contain various protocols and invariants.
+4. The `protocols` contain various protocols and invariants.

-5. serverCe is the server side of NuSMV.
+5. `serverCe` is the server side of NuSMV.

-6. client.py is the client for NuSMV.
+6. `client.py` is the client for NuSMV.

-7. murphi.py and murphiparser.py are compilation and conversion programs.
+7. `murphi.py` and murphiparser.py are compilation and conversion programs.

-Finally for a detailed tutorial on installing IVy please refer to the blog `<https://blog.csdn.net/yucici_/article/details/131151448?spm=1001.2014.3001.5501>`
+For a detailed tutorial on installing IVy please refer to the blog `<https://blog.csdn.net/yucici_/article/details/131151448?spm=1001.2014.3001.5501>`